ilijapet/smartCOOP_project_plain_javascript_version/smartCOOP/README.md

 1) Open your browser

-1) From client folder run
+1) From client folder in your editor or IDE run

         $http-server